apache/apisix-ingress-controller/docs/en/latest/practices/enable-authentication-and-restriction.md

 #### How to restrict `allowed_by_methods`

-This example restrict the user `jack2` to only `GET` on the resource
+This example restrict the user `jack2` to only `GET` on the resource.

 ```shell
 kubectl apply -f - <<EOF